Mantej-Singh/Mantej-Singh/README.md

 ### Hi, I am Mantej Singh👋
-I am a Python developer, the main reason I like coding in Python is its syntax, its easy to read and helps me to code in few steps (most of the time in one line)
+I am a Python developer, the reason I like coding in Python is its syntax, its easy to read and helps me to code in few steps (most of the time in one line)
 Other than coding, I spend my time listening to music, working out, movies on weekends, and cooking.
 On Sundays, I spend my time volunteering at my local <a href="https://letsshareameal.org/">Sikh temple</a>.

 <p align="center">